Savvy travelers already know how fast, easy and affordable it can be to take the train from and to the plane.

 Monthly Passes save you approximately 30 percent compared to regular one-way fares and are valid for unlimited trips throughout the calendar month.
 Only monthly passes purchased with the Newark International Airport Station as the origin or destination will allow passage through the fare gate.
 If your monthly pass is for a destination other than the airport, you will be required to pay an access fee to pass through the station.
 See the Station Information section for ticket purchase locations.

 Airport Employees: If you work at the airport and plan to take NJ TRANSIT service regularly, we recommend that you purchase a monthly pass.
 The airport access fee is not charged on monthly rail passes with the airport as the origin or destination.
+NJ TRANSIT MyTix mobile ticketing allows you to securely purchase and display rail monthly passes from web enabled devices.
 For your convenience, monthly passes can be automatically sent to your home or work site when you sign up for Quik-Tik.
 Plus, you may be able to purchase your monthly pass at work and use pre-tax dollars towards your commute.
 Have your employer call (973) 491-7600 for information on BusinessPass and other benefit programs.

 The airport rail station is accessible only by train or monorail.
 There is no parking or passenger drop off area.